-We have had attendees who completed the course start volunteering, start college courses, go on to university.
-We have had one woman pass her driving instructors course, which she said she would never have thought of doing after years of the abuser telling her she was useless and couldn’t drive.
-She is now a qualified instructor.
-Women have also started new jobs.
-Started new hobbies.
+Some women who have completed the course have gone on to volunteer and start college or university.
+We have had one woman pass her driving instructors course, which she said she would never have thought of doing after years of the abuser telling her she was useless and couldn’t drive, she is now a qualified instructor.
+Women have also started new jobs and new hobbies.
 They have started new relationships and improved their existing relationships.
-Group attendees have given feedback that the course has given them there life back.
+Group attendees have given excellent feedback that the course has given them their life back.

 This course is only available to women who are open to SIDASS, our Domestic Abuse Service.